-So I did my initial training at Lanark, obviously.
-And then, it was the first time I had ever met people who couldn’t read and write.
-Which was a hell of a shock.
-You used to have to read the chaps’ letters from home and write the letters home for them and things like that.
-They’d give you a manual about how a gun works and things like that and you had to explain it all to them.
-It is quite strange.
-There was 36 of us in our particular unit and I would say about ten of them couldn’t read or write.
-Which was a high percentage, a very high percentage.
-One of them didn't even speak English, would you believe.
-He spoke Gaelic … he didn’t understand English.
-So everything had to be done by signs.
-We soon got him understanding but it was a bit of a struggle.
+My initial training was at Lanark.
+It was the first time I had met people who couldn’t read and write.
+You used to have to read the chaps’ letters from home and write the letters home for them.
+They’d give you a manual about how a gun works and you had to explain it all to them.
+It was quite strange.
+There were 36 of us in our particular unit and about ten couldn’t read or write, a very high percentage.
+One of them only spoke Gaelic and didn’t understand English.
+Everything had to be done by signs, we soon got him understanding us but it was a bit of a struggle.

-And then of course after our service it came to posting.
-We were going to be posted.
-We had all been selected for overseas operations.
-At this time there was Korea, the Korean War, the Mau Mau in Kenya; there was trouble in Aden, in the Yemen; Egypt was virtually on a riot basis because they were going to get rid of Farouk and we were guarding the Suez Canal.
-There were stirrings of trouble in Cyprus, though it did not have Eoka as in later years.
-There were trouble spots in Malaya as well.
-So wherever you went you were going to a bundle of trouble.
+We had all been selected for overseas operations after training.
+At this time there was the Korean War; the Mau Mau Rebellion in Kenya; trouble in Aden in the Yemen; the Suez Canal needed protection from the uprising against Farouk in Egypt.
+There were stirrings of trouble in Cyprus, although it did not yet have EOKA (Ethniki Organosis Kyprion Agoniston – National Organisation of Cypriot Fighters) as in later years, and there were also trouble spots in Malaya.
+Wherever you went you were going to a bundle of trouble.

 I finished up in Suez in a place called Tel el-Kebir, which was in the middle of the desert.
-It was the last place God made and forgot to finish.
-And it was a 26 mile perimeter which we had to guard.
+It had a 26 mile perimeter which we had to guard.
 We lived under canvas in tents and to this day I cannot walk into a tent or a marquee without the hairs on the back of my head rising.
-I can’t walk on the sand – I do do, but not very often.
-When the grandchildren were younger we used to taken them down to the beach.
-Grandpa would sit on the promenade while they played on the sand.
+I can’t walk on the sand and when the grandchildren were younger Grandpa would sit on the promenade while they played on the sand.
 It was just one of those strange things.

-I walked in there and they asked me my qualifications and one thing and another and they directed me into the path of a man called Wardman.
-He’d been the senior Purser on the Queen Elizabeth, the first Queen Elizabeth.
-He'd had to retire because of ill health, but he was in command of all the purser's staff of the Cunard company.
-Which was rather large in those days, because they had a lot of ships.
-Most people think of the Cunard think of the Queens, but can go through, the Ascania, the Parthia, the Carmania, the Scythia, the Carinthia, the Coronia, Ibernia, Saxonia, I could go on … they were a tremendous fleet.
-Long before the days of jet flying obviously.
-Because the way to go across the Atlantic was to go by sea.
+They asked for my qualifications before directing me to the man who was in command of all of the Cunard company purser staff.
+He’d been the Senior Purser on the Queen Elizabeth I but had to retire due to ill health.
+The Cunard company was large in those days.
+When people think of Cunard they think of the ‘Queens’ but there were many more – the Ascania, the Parthia, the Carmania, the Scythia, the Carinthia, the Coronia, Ibernia, Saxonia, I could go on.
+They were a tremendous fleet.
+This was long before the days of jet flying, when the way to cross the Atlantic was to go by sea.

-Mr Wardman very very kindly gave me an interview.
-It went rather well, we hit it off.
-But it wasn't much later that I got a letter from him saying, could I go in for an interview.
-So I did the second interview and he said, "There are two criteria you have got to fill, Mr H." I said, "What's that?"
-He said, "(a) you've got to be able to type and (b) you've got to be able to speak a foreign language."
-Now, I hadn’t spoken French for two years, so I had a friend of mine who was a French teacher, he sort of brushed me up on that.
-So I went to a secretarial college to learn typing.
-I was the only man there, it was quite comical actually.
-They didn’t only do typing, shorthand, book-keeping, deportment they did – dress they did!
-It was like a finishing school for secretaries.
-Only I just went for the typing courses.
-So I got up to the correct speed and I went back, what would it be, about a fortnight later.
-I took this typing test, then a chap came in and he started talking to me like I am talking to you now.
-And suddenly he lapsed into French.
-No warning at all.
+I was given an interview which went rather well and I was invited to a second interview.
+At the second interview I was told that I had to meet two criteria; I had to be able to type and I had to be able to speak another language.
+I hadn’t spoken French for two years but I had a friend who was a French teacher and he brushed me up on that.
+I went to a secretarial college to learn to type, and was the only man there.
+They didn’t only teach typing, shorthand and book-keeping, there was also deportment and dress!
+It was like a finishing school for secretaries only I just went for the typing courses.
+After two weeks I was up to the correct typing speed and I took the typing test.
+A chap came in and started talking to me when, with no warning at all, he suddenly lapsed into French.
 Bang, he was into it.
-I was able to answer him and made all the right noises.
-I got accepted.
-So then there was the question of I had to move to Liverpool.
-I was living at home at the time, in Cleethorpes.
-I had to get my uniform and get my merchant seaman’s papers.
-My discharge book, you had a discharge book for every ship you had been on.
-Mine's full of "VG, VG", which means very good.
-If you got a "DR", it was "declined to report".
-I'm saying nothing about him but don't want him back!
+I was able to answer him and make all the right noises.
+I was accepted for the job.
+So then there was the question of moving to Liverpool as I was living in Cleethorpes at the time.
+I also had to get my uniform and my merchant seaman’s papers.

 Rose Room, Queen Mary, 1955

-I was a purser, an assistant purser.
-I worked mostly in first-class offices.
-I did a couple of trips on the Queen Mary in cabin class and I also was also a crew purser as well, looking after the crew’s wages and all that sort of thing.
-It was quite a variety of jobs you did.
-You were a jack of all trades.
-The purser’s office not only did banking, but they ran the ship’s entertainment, all the internal things.
-And they also looked after all the paperwork, which was enormous.
-Ship's clearances and all that sort of nonsense.
+My job was as an Assistant Purser.
+I worked mostly in first-class offices, although I did a couple of trips on the Queen Mary in cabin class.
+I was also a Crew Purser, looking after the crew’s wages and all that sort of thing.
+The purser’s office also ran the ship’s entertainment and looked after all of the paperwork, which was an enormous amount.

 Back on shore